-Agricultural Research Center (ARC) projects are written by individual faculty members or faculty teams and are submitted first to their department chairs.
-The department chair reviews the submission and ascertains whether the topic of the research is consistent with departmental and College goals and, if so, sends the individual ARC project proposal to internal and external reviewers.
-These reviewers are asked whether the research represents solid science, is directed to topics of current interest and will advance the field of study and whether the research plan is appropriate.
-Reviewers are invited to offer suggestions for improvement and asked to identify the strongest and weakest points of the proposal.
+Agricultural Research Center (ARC) projects describe work to be done by individual faculty members or faculty teams.
+Proposals are first submitted to an appropriate department chair, who reviews the submission and, sometimes after consulting with other administrators, ascertains whether the topic of the research is consistent with departmental and College goals.
+If so, the individual ARC project proposal is sent to internal and external reviewers who are asked whether the research represents solid science, is directed to topics of current interest and will advance the field of study and whether the research plan is appropriate.
+Reviewers are asked to offer suggestions for improvement and to identify the strongest and weakest points of the proposal.
 After comments are received from the reviewers, the chair assembles the commentary and submits it to the faculty member.
 The faculty member then revises the project proposal.
 After examining these changes, the Chair submits the project proposal to the Agricultural Research Center where it is reviewed by either the Director or the Associate Director.
-After this review, the proposal is sent to the USDA-CSREES for review by the appropriate National Program Leader.
+After this review, the proposal is sent to USDA-CSREES for review by the appropriate National Program Leader.
 When approval is final, the approved project is entered into our database and into the CRIS system.
+In addition to review of individual projects, the programs are evaluated on a yearly basis and are subject to review in the context of the university planning and evaluation processes.
+We also make use of the expert CSREES system that arranges for external review teams to examine specific departments or activities.